SiliconLabs/bluetooth_applications/bluetooth_ai_ml_hand_signal_recognition/README.md

 ### Model Output ###

 The model output should have the shape `1 x <number of classes>`
-where `<number of classes>` should be the number of classes that the model is able to detect.
+where `<number of classes>` should be the number of classes that the model can detect.

 The datatype should be `uint8`: